grantshandy/grantshandy.github.io/content/raycasting/index.md

 +++
-title = "A First-Person Game in 2KB" description = "Create a simple ray caster in a tiny 2KB game with Rust and WASM-4." date = 2023-02-24 draft = false
+title = "A First-Person Game in 2KB" description = "Create a tiny game in 2KB with Rust and WASM-4." date = 2023-02-24
+draft = false